Gman-Superfly/Hallucinations_Noisy_Channels/HALLUCINATION_AND_NOISY_CHANNELS.md

 ## Conclusion

 Halluscinations through this lens can be tested further for validation of the hypothesis, by using uncertainty, signal theorems, PRH, FEP-enhanced ICL, error correction via noisy channels and Hamming bounds, and trajectory-based hallucination models, we propose information bounds govern LLM reliability and efficiency.
-While humbly acknowledging the unorthodox but testable nature of these analogies, the interconnections—from Fourier roots (\(\sigma_t \cdot \sigma_\omega \geq 1/2\)) through localization, representations, reconstruction, and dynamics to energetics—suggest a coherent framework.
+While humbly acknowledging the unorthodox but testable nature of these analogies, the interconnections—from Fourier roots ($\sigma_t \cdot \sigma_\omega \geq 1/2$) through localization, representations, reconstruction, and dynamics to energetics—suggest a coherent framework.
 Future work includes quantifying Shannon limits for prompts, simulating trajectories in toy models, and testing energy-hallucination tradeoffs.
 This synthesis fosters interdisciplinary advances, from robust AI to physics-inspired computing.

 ---